-- Passports: things happen.
-Not only emergencies but spur of the moment situations which require travel.
-Remember that the important documents are stored in a business which might only be open from 9 a.m. to 4 p.m.
+- Passports: Things happen.
+Not only emergencies but spur-of-the-moment situations that require travel.
+Remember that the important documents are stored in a business that might only be open from 9 a.m. to 4 p.m.

-- Wills (check with an attorney about originals or copies): laws vary from state to state, so you’ll need a local attorney to tell you where to keep originals and copies.
+- Wills (check with an attorney about originals or copies): Laws vary from state to state, so ask a local attorney to tell you where to keep originals and copies.
 If the original is locked up, some states require a court order to get into the box, which delays everything and costs money.
-Other states make it easier for family members to access safe deposit boxes.
+Other states make it easy for family members to access safe deposit boxes.

-- Medical care directives: loved ones should not have to make possible life and death decisions without written guidance.
+- Medical care directives: Loved ones should not have to make life-and-death decisions without your written guidance.
 Inform your loved ones of any arrangements you’ve made, and do not leave the only copy in a place that may be inaccessible to them.

-- Funeral or burial arrangements: if it is difficult to get into the safety deposit box (or nobody knows that you’ve already made arrangements), the process can be more painful for friends and family.
+- Funeral or burial arrangements: If it is difficult to get into the safety deposit box or nobody knows that you’ve already made arrangements, the process can be difficult for friends and family.
 What’s more, what you want and what your loved ones think you want may be two completely different things.

-- Jewelry, rare and collectible items (that you want to insure): again, not FDIC insured.
-Check your homeowners or renters insurance policy to see if safe deposit box contents are covered.
-Some insurance will cover theft, loss, or damage and your insurance company might also offer a lower premium since the items are more secure in a safety deposit box.
-Other policies will not cover anything.
+- Jewelry and rare and collectible items (that you want to insure): Again, not FDIC insured.
+Check your homeowner's or renter's insurance policy to see if safe deposit box contents are covered.
+Some insurance will cover theft, loss, or damage, and your insurance company might also offer a lower premium since the items are more secure in a safety deposit box.
+Other policies do not cover anything.

 A safe deposit box might ensure that only you can access the contents, but someday your life will end or you’ll be incapacitated.
 Make a plan for those inevitable events.

-Maybe somebody should know about the existence of your safe deposit box, although not necessarily the contents.
-If you want the box to be opened shortly after death or incapacitation, consider adding a co-renter (only if it’s somebody you trust – because they can access the box at any time) or making arrangements with your bank.
+It might be helpful to inform somebody about the existence of your safe deposit box—but not necessarily the contents.
+If you want the box to be opened shortly after death or incapacitation, consider adding a co-renter (only if it’s somebody you trust because they can access the box at any time) or making arrangements with your bank.
 You might be able to appoint a deputy or agent who is authorized to open the box under certain conditions.